fabric/fabric/docs/tutorial.rst

 That's all there is to it: define one or more tasks, then ask ``fab`` to execute them.
-For details on ``fab``'s behavior and its options/arguments, please see :doc:`fab`.
+For details on ``fab``'s behavior and its options/arguments, please see :doc:`usage/fab`.
 We'll also be highlighting a handful of common options throughout the tutorial.

 Local and remote shell commands: the Fabric library
 ---------------------------------------------------